 What we do

-Our research addresses some of the central problems in computer science and AI, by developing intelligent interactive systems which can collaborate effectively and adaptively with humans, and combining a variety of interaction modalities, such as speech, graphics, gesture, vision, and Natural Language.
-Our methods combine statistical and symbolic information processing, and we are developing data-driven machine learning approaches to build robust agents which can adapt autonomously in uncertain and dynamic interactions.
-These techniques are applied in a variety of domains, such as conversational interfaces, mobile search, wearable technology, technology enhanced learning, healthcare informatics, and human-robot interaction.
+Our research focusses on conversational AI, Natural Language Processing, and machine learning.
+We are developing intelligent interactive systems which can collaborate effectively and adaptively with humans, by combining a variety of interaction modalities, such as speech, graphics, gesture, vision and Natural Language.
+Our systems combine statistical and symbolic information processing, and we are developing data-driven machine learning approaches to build robust agents which can adapt autonomously in uncertain and dynamic interactions.
+These techniques are applied in a variety of domains, such as conversational assistants (e.g. Alexa, Siri etc), interaction with (remote) autonomous vehicles and sensors, conversational search, technology enhanced learning, healthcare informatics, and human-robot interaction (HRI) .
 We evaluate the performance of our models and algorithms both in simulation and in trials with real users.
+The Interaction Lab was one of only three teams to reach the finals of the Amazon Alexa Challenge, both in 2017 and 2018.

 We organised INLG 2016 in Edinburgh.
 We also organised the 1st Workshop on Data-to-text Generation and the workshop on Spatial Reasoning and Interaction for Real-World Robotics at IROS 2015.
 We organised the 2018 SICSA workshop on Conversational AI.